-To develop more sustainable societies, we need to better understand how to respond to environmental, social and economic challenges and transform industrial behavior.
-Modern engineering design can be implemented by utilizing hundreds of different manufacturing techniques, which are the last links of the value chain before the product is released to the customer.
+To develop more sustainable societies, we need to understand better how to respond to environmental, social and economic challenges and transform industrial behaviour.
+Modern engineering design can be implemented by hundreds of different manufacturing techniques, which are the last links of the value chain before the product is released to the customer.

-Due to the changes of customers' needs based on their awareness of sustainable manufacturing methods and development of new advanced materials, new challenges are set on manufacturing industry.
-In this programme, you will get skills and knowledge, which are required to reform manufacturing industry and to increase its competitiveness through sustainable production design.
+In this programme, you will acquire skills and knowledge, required to reform the manufacturing industry and to increase its competitiveness through sustainable product design.

 Degree structure and studies

 The Master's programme in Sustainable Production in Mechanical Engineering is a two-year programme.
 It leads to the degree of Master of Science in Technology, M. Sc.
 (Tech.), which is 120 ECTS credits.
 The programme includes core studies, specialisation studies, minor studies and elective studies.

 Core studies (34 ECTS credits) include topics on research methods, structural materials, industrial manufacturing processes, reliability engineering design, management and leadership skills, and language studies.

 Specialisation studies (55 ECTS credits) include topics on the integration of production and product design, sustainable production and material selection and packaging technology.